310mc/https-310mc.github.io-tl/source/_posts/aquarium/hanging_out_together.md

 Morisawa-kun, Souma-kun, Anzu-chan… and me too, of course.
 I sacrificed a precious holiday for you.

-It’s not my style to be nice and considerate whenever and wherever, you know?
+It’s not my style to be nice and considerate whenever and wherever, y'know?

 So if you don’t feel even a little bad for making us all worry, then I may just get real angry.
 {% endbubble %}